Being a Mince Spy

 With Supper, Of Course

-Every year since Scott and I met, we go on a panto date night and it’s basically my favourite time to be alive.
+Every year since Aye 2.0 and I met, we go on a panto date night and it’s basically my favourite time to be alive.
 We pop along to 1906 Restaurant in His Majesty’s Theatre and have an absolute belter of a Christmas dinner, before rolling into the panto absolutely stinking of gratitude and turkey.
 It’s the best feeling ever.
-Scott quietly eats up whilst I just constantly rabbit on about how happy I am.
+He quietly eats up whilst I just constantly rabbit on about how happy I am.

 This year, like last, we have been lucky enough to be invited along for dinner and panto, which honestly, is like my biggest achievement to date, next to that one time that Boycie of Only Fools and Horses said I was funny – never getting over that by the way.
 Ever.
 Maaaaaaaarleeeeene.
 But yeah, all the glitz and glamour of The Aye Life doesn’t compare to panto date night at HMT.

 For main, I had my first Christmas dinner of 2019.
 Moist turkey (sorry, I hate that word too but I’m not exactly going to call it damp), crispy roasters, salty skirlie and a whopper of a gravy.
 Exactly what the doctor ordered for the Hank Marvin, and far too excitable blogger.
-Scott had cod with spring onion mash and green beans.
-Scott hates mash.
-Scott liked this mash.
+Aye 2.0 had cod with spring onion mash and green beans.
+He hates mash.
+He liked this mash.
 He said it was sMASHing.
 Sorry.
 Not sorry.

 Don’t Leave Me This Way